2023 Best Music Schools in Ohio

 Music majors at Ohio State take out an average of $27,000 in student loans while working on their egree.

-A rank of #5 on this year’s list means Oberlin College is a great place for music students.
-Oberlin is a small private not-for-profit school located in the fringe town of Oberlin.
+The excellent programs at Oberlin College helped the school earn the #5 place on this year’s ranking of the best music schools in Ohio.
+Oberlin is a small private not-for-profit school located in the town of Oberlin.

 After completing their degree, music graduates from Oberlin carry an average student debtload of $26,000.

-Capital University came in at #6 in this year’s edition of the Best Music Schools in Ohio ranking.
-Capital is a small private not-for-profit school located in the suburb of Columbus.
+Capital University did quite well in this year’s ranking of the best schools for music students.
+It came in at #6 on the list.
+Capital is a small private not-for-profit school located in the large suburb of Columbus.

 Music majors at Capital take out an average of $27,000 in student loans while working on their egree.